-The Centre for Sustainability, Equality and Climate Action is a research centre bringing together cross-faculty academic and directorate staff, graduate students and industry professionals to address pressing socio-ecological challenges from an interdisciplinary and engaged perspective.
+The Centre for Sustainability, Equality and Climate Action (SECA) is a research centre bringing together cross-faculty academic and directorate staff, graduate students and industry professionals to address pressing socio-ecological challenges from an interdisciplinary and engaged perspective.

 Queen’s produces excellent research in sustainability, climate, low carbon energy through ecosystem analysis, public health and social science approaches and the Centre enables consistent communication across disciplinary boundaries and encourages collaboration across faculties and directorates.
 The Centre adopts broad definitions and understandings of the ‘sustainability’, ‘equality’ and ‘climate action’ to be inclusive of research from across the University.